MicrosoftDocs/SupportArticles-docs/support/azure/general/compute-node-not-shown-error-state.md

 ---
-title: HPC compute nodes aren't shown or are in an error state
+title: HPC compute nodes aren't shown or are in error state
 description: Provides a solution for certificate and network errors that occur when you deploy an HPC Pack cluster on Azure. ms.date: 9/14/2022
 author: AmandaAZ